sebastianNoe/SmartHomeServer/README.md

   - TurnOff -> Turns Radio Socket Off

 ## Settings XML Format
-All device types can be used here.
+- All device types can be used here.
-Device name needs to be unique.
+- Device name needs to be unique.
-Each device type can have its unique attributes
+- Each device type can have its unique attributes.
+- Path to settings file can be defined on Startup using following arguments: *-s <settings path>*.
+If no settings parameter is provided you will be asked to provide one during startup

 ```XML
 <smartHomeServer>